Germany says China sought to encourage positive COVID-19 comments

 The issue has also been a flashpoint between the United States and China - with officials on both sides trading allegations of hiding information.

-Reporting by Andreas Rinke; Writing by Emma Thomasson; Editing by Frances Kerry
+Reporting by Andreas Rinke; Additional reporting by Beijing Newsroom; Writing by Emma Thomasson; Editing by Frances Kerry and Giles Elgood